 In these situations, it’s probably best to take a pass.
 We say “probably”, because even in these situations, some people may respond favorably to intermittent fasting.

-If your individual circumstances allow it, we absolutely advise you to work with a qualified health practitioner or nutritionist to help you structure your fasts and monitor your response.
-Alternatively, you can also learn from us how to analyze if this method is for you, and how to optimize it to support your goals by enrolling in our self paced nutrition program, the Ditch Your Nutritionist.
+If your individual circumstances allow it, I absolutely advise you to work with a qualified health practitioner or nutritionist to help you structure your fasts and monitor your response.
+Alternatively, you can also learn from us how to analyze if this method is for you, and how to optimize it to support your goals by enrolling in my self paced nutrition program, the Ditch Your Nutritionist.

 Wanna experience first hand how eating fat can actually help you to lose fat and gain energy?
 Give my Fat Focused Detox a week and you’ll never go back.
 Bonus: it’s free!